PIH/openmrs-distro-pihemr/README.md

 mvn openmrs-sdk:setup -DserverId=[serverId] -Ddistro=org.openmrs.module:mirebalais-api:1.2-SNAPSHOT
     -DdbUri=jdbc:mysql://localhost:3306/[dbName] -DdbUser=root -DdbPassword=[password]

-Then start up the server.
+Then start up the server:

+mvn openmrs-sdk:run -DserverId=mirebalais

 It should run for several minutes, setting up the database, BUT, in the end, it will fail.

-mvn openmrs-sdk:run -DserverId=mirebalais

 After it fails, notice that a openmrs-runtime.properties file should have been created in the ~/openmrs/[serverId]